-Nancy Larson, author of the K-3 Saxon Math series, has developed Nancy Larson® Science for kindergarten through fourth grade that incorporates some of the same ideas she applied to math—highly structured lesson plans, hands-on activity, and a variety of types of interaction.
+Nancy Larson, the author of the K-3 Saxon Math series, has developed Nancy Larson® Science for kindergarten through fifth grade that incorporates some of the same ideas she applied to math—highly structured lesson plans, hands-on activity, and a variety of types of interaction.
 Larson has written this comprehensive science program especially for home educators, taking advantage of the tutorial situation and the flexibility to move outside the “classroom.”
-Yet, the lessons are completely scripted with explicit instructions, worksheets, assessments and other accoutrements of traditional programs.
+Yet, the lessons are completely scripted with explicit instructions, worksheets, assessments and other accouterments of traditional programs.
 Real books (three to six books per level) and hands-on activities mix with structured discussions, worksheets, drawing activities, and assessments to provide challenging science content in a format that is easy for the inexperienced parent to use.

-For each grade level there are a Teacher’s Manual, a pouch of Photo Cards, a Teacher Resource CD, science kit, and student materials.
+For each grade level, there are a Teacher’s Manual, a pouch of Photo Cards, a Teacher Resource CD, science kit, and student materials.
 The science kits are full of interesting resources.
 For example, the first grade kit includes pine cones, tree cookies, a magnifying lens, a set of x-rays, Live Butterfly Garden ®, Ladybug Land™, insect learning cards, and a set of 32 plastic insects and spiders plus six books: What Do Scientists Do?, Peterson First Guides: Trees, Trees to paper, Familiar Insects and Spiders, Your Insides and The Seasons of Arnold’s Apple Tree.

 The Teacher’s Manual begins with a brief explanation of how the program works.
 Then each lesson is presented, starting with a list of materials needed (both program and collected items).
 The lesson itself is scripted showing what to say and do.
 The lesson presentations usually involve some sort of hands-on demonstration or activity.
 The parent/teacher asks the child questions or invites the child to read or write depending upon the lesson.
-Each lesson concludes with completion of Lesson Review pages.
+Each lesson concludes with the completion of Lesson Review pages.
 The parent/teacher works through the Lesson Review pages with the child, although older students should be able to do most of them independently.
 While the text suggests that you might want to do these on a separate day, the entire lesson usually doesn't take that long, and you can easily complete both presentation and review pages the same day.
 This program requires intensive one-on-one instruction.
 Lessons could be used with a few children but not a large group because of the amount of interaction that takes place.

 The Teacher Resource CD has files for pre-formatted vocabulary word cards, word lists and labels, a list of all materials needed lesson-by-lesson, teaching masters, illustrations/photos, and information related to lessons.
 On the publisher’s website you will find these same illustrations/photos and more that are connected via weblinks.
 There are plenty of illustrations on the CD if you prefer not to have your child on the internet, but if you want more, use the publisher’s website.